 However there is some limited relief in that properties which are liable to the 15% rate will not attract the 3% surcharge, so although the regime may increase the cost having a potentially inhibiting effect on some dealings with commercial property there is no double whammy here.

-Stamp Duty Land Tax for companies can be a minefield and if you would like our assistance or guidance on your matter one of our knowledgeable and informative Commercial Property solicitors at Bromley, Camberwell, Clerkenwell, Crystal Palace, or Raynes Park will be able to help you (although in extreme cases such as the one above you may wish to refer it to a specialist tax adviser or consultant).
+Stamp Duty Land Tax for companies can be a minefield and if you would like our assistance or guidance on your matter one of our knowledgeable and informative Commercial Property solicitors at Bromley, Camberwell, Crystal Palace, West Wickham or Raynes Park will be able to help you (although in extreme cases such as the one above you may wish to refer it to a specialist tax adviser or consultant).